 - Alignment with the City’s Solid Waste Master Plan with respect to textile diversion.

-Key Elements of Review
+Key elements of review

-City staff will be reaching out directly to these stakeholders and to the public in upcoming engagement opportunities.
 Please consult this project page to stay informed about any updates to this review.

-Providing Input and Comments
+Providing input and comments

 You can also send any comments, concerns, or questions on this review via mail, telephone, or e-mail to the staff contact identified below.
 Comments received will be considered by staff in the preparation of a staff report.